rapid7/insightconnect-plugins/splunk/help.md

 * Run a search query to get the results from your Splunk instance
 * Display search results from a specified job
-* Run, Create, Delete, and List saved searches to store and rerun queries over time
+* Run, create, delete, and list saved searches to store and rerun queries over time
-* List and Modify saved search properties to view and update your reusable queries
+* List and modify saved search properties to view and update your reusable queries
 * Get saved search job history to retrieve the history of a specified saved search
 * Insert events into an index to update your Splunk instance